Empty corporate boardroom representing aeo for b2b — making ai models recommend enterprise solutions

 The B2B Invisible Pipeline Problem

 B2B purchasing has always involved research phases — analyst reports, peer recommendations, industry conferences.
 But AI search has compressed and redirected that research into conversational queries that demand synthesized answers rather than link lists.
-A Gartner study found that 72 percent of B2B buyers under 40 now consult AI assistants during vendor evaluation.
+According to 6sense's 2025 Buyer Experience Report, 94% of B2B buyers now use LLMs during their buying process, and 95% of winning vendors are already on the buyer's Day One shortlist before any sales conversation occurs.
 These buyers are not browsing your website's resource library.
 They are asking AI models to do the browsing for them, and the models are recommending the companies whose digital presence produces the strongest entity authority signals across the criteria that matter to enterprise buyers: compliance certifications, integration depth, industry specialization, and implementation methodology.

 The structural problem is that most B2B websites are built for human sales funnels — gated whitepapers, demo request forms, customer logo walls — rather than for machine comprehension.
 A 50-page whitepaper behind an email gate is invisible to AI crawlers.
 A case study that requires PDF download cannot be indexed by GPTBot or PerplexityBot.
 The entire content architecture that B2B companies have spent decades building is designed for a distribution mechanism that AI search bypasses entirely.